-A pearl in Vesthimmerland
+A Historic Pearl in Vesthimmerland

 Vitskøl Abbey has beautiful architecture, a rugged landscape and is a fascinating piece of Denmark's history in Vesthimmerland.
 Here you will be able to see the ruins of one of Denmark's largest medieval churches.
 And you can see beautiful gardens with medicinal plants and herbs that the monks began growing here 850 years ago.